-The American Thrombosis and Hemostasis Network (ATHN) was named the first National Hemophilia Program Coordinating Center.
-ATHN will partner with over 130 ATHN affiliate HTCs, regional leadership, the National Hemophilia Foundation (NHF), patient advocacy groups, government partners, and others to guarantee a community-wide perspective on improving care for patients with hemophilia.
+The American Thrombosis and Hemostasis Network (ATHN) was named the first National Hemophilia Program Coordinating Center (NHPCC).
+ATHN will partner with more than 130 ATHN-affiliate HTCs, regional leadership, the National Hemophilia Foundation (NHF), patient advocacy groups, government partners, and others to guarantee a community-wide perspective on improving care for patients with hemophilia.

 NHPCC is governed by the Steering Committee, Advisory Committee and Regional Leadership Committee.
 Danielle Deery, regional coordinator, sits on the Advisory Committee and Regional Leadership Committee.
 Regina Butler, regional director, also sits on the Regional Leadership Committee.

 American Thrombosis and Hemostasis Network: CDC Surveillance Project